 “Recently there is a movement on the part of some non-Natives - Americans, Canadians and Europeans - to identify as 'Indigenous European.'
 The first people to use this phrase were white supremacist groups, who are appropriating the term 'Indigenous' to make it seem like white people are somehow an oppressed minority.
 Others are appropriating it because they have racist stereotypes of Native people as all "mystical" and therefore white folks who call themselves 'Indigenous' are somehow more mystical too.
 We have seen non-Natives using this cloak of 'Indigenous European' in an attempt to colonize councils of actual Indigenous people, and to even lead and pretend to speak for real Indigenous People.
 We feel this is an act of racism and attempted cultural genocide.
 We are shocked and appalled at these attempts by non-Natives to displace and disappear Native Peoples, and we strongly advise non-Native people to shun the use of 'Indigenous' or 'Indigenous European' for ourselves or our spiritual traditions.
 We already have terminology, in our own languages, for our ancestral, earth-honoring ways; we don't need to steal terms and identities from brown people.
 From this point forward, if you are a colonist or a descendant of colonists who insists on calling yourself 'Indigenous' or 'Indigenous European' (or the ridiculous oxymoron, 'Neo-Indigenous') we will assume you are an appropriator and a racist.”

 There is no mistaking the position of CAORANN, yet their claims on "Indigenous European" need to be be challenged.
-Any description of "Indigenous Europeans" as members of the colonizer class in the Americas has to be separated out from those in Europe.
+Any description of "Indigenous Europeans" as members of the colonizer class in the Americas have to be separated out from those in Europe.
 There are genuine groups in many European countries who still live in the same homelands their ancestors have occupied for centuries, and are most definitely indigenous to place (and fit the UNPFOII definition).
 Offshoots of functioning European cultures in the Americas such as the Gaeltacht Bhaile na hÉireann (the North American Gaeltacht), a designated Irish-speaking area in Tamworth, Ontario, have their own terms for self-identification, and would probably have no need to engage with the "indigeneity debate."

 To make the polarization of the "indigeneity debate" even more difficult, there are many well-respected First Nations thought leaders and visionaries engaged in decolonization work right now that apply the terms “indigenous” and “re-indigenization” to all people currently living on Turtle Island.
 Statements from Melissa Nelson, Chief Arvol Looking Horse, John Trudell and Diane Longboat among others are widely available, and have been compiled in my blog post here.
 Yet these declarations are in no way representative of all First Nations.
 First Nations are NOT a homogenous or monolithic mass – there is a wide diversity of opinion and methodology within Indian Country.
 Yet language is constantly shifting and changing, and the fluidity of certain words defy ownership.
 There may always be multiple and various meanings attached to highly-charged words such as “indigenous.”

 In any case, considering the outrage that is caused by the white use of the term “indigenous” it comes down to a question of personal ethics, and having a well-defined moral compass.
 Do we really want to add an extra layer of harm to First Nations by co-opting language that is not our own?
 There are no easy answers to this controversy, yet we can conclude that using “indigenous” as a term for self-identity is not the way to go.
 Instead of questionable practices, our re-landing should be synonymous with social justice, allyship, solidarity, and developing intercultural competency skills with First Nations, the original inhabitants of Turtle Island.
-Meanwhile, the genocide, oppression, human rights abuses and assimilation of First Nations in the Americas continue to happen every single day.
+Meanwhile, the genocide, oppression, human rights abuses and assimilation of First Nations continue to happen every single day in the Americas.
 It certainly makes our public debate on the term “indigenous” seem rather absurd, doesn’t it?

 This blog originally appeared as a talk for The Canadian Ecopsychology Network (CEN), June 16, 2016.
 "Pegi Eyers - Fine Points of Re-landing (Reindigenization)" >view video<